 Participants visit, feast and dance far into the night.
 The stomp dance is considered to be a holy event for worshiping Unetlanv (God, The Creator).
 There is to be no littering, no consumption of liquor and no rowdy behavior of any kind.
 The rules are written in the Cherokee language and posted on a board hung up for the public to see.

 There are seven arbors encircling the sacred fire.
 Each arbor represents one of these seven clans: Wolf

 (a-ni-wa-ya); Wild Potato

 ; Deer Clan

 also known as Blue

-There are nearly 300,000 Cherokee tribal citizens today.
+There are more than 350,000 Cherokee Nation tribal citizens today.
 Although many choose to worship through other religious methods and denominations, including Indian Baptist and Methodist among others, many traditional Cherokee continue to worship at stomp dances and are members of one of the several stomp dance grounds located within the Cherokee Nation.
+(Please note:

 Information provided by the Cherokee Nation Cultural Resource Center.
 For information regarding culture and language, please contact: firstname.lastname@example.org